TiFu/skyscanner-tsp/websocket_documentation.md

 CLIENT Request:
 ```
 {
-	"request_id": string, // use some unique request id e.g. random 6 char string
+	"requestId": string, // use some unique request id e.g. random 6 char string
 	"action": "city_list",
-	"route_name": string, // has to be unique
+	"routeName": string, // has to be unique
+	"startingCity": string,
 	"cities": Array<string>,
-	"ignore_flight": [ // implies: B and A have to be neighbors
+	"ignoreFlight": [ // implies: B and A have to be neighbors
 		[ "cityA", "cityB" ]
 	],
 	"durationOfStay": Map<string, number> // Maps from city name to duration of stay in days,